earthly/website/blog/_posts/2020-11-13-protobufs-and-grpc.md

 * * *

-## Final step: Implementing a gRPC client using Ruby
+## Final Step: Implementing a gRPC Client Using Ruby

 We've come a long ways with our Go and Python gRPC examples, but what if you also wanted to include a Ruby gRPC client implementation too?
 Well let's extend our proto Earthfile to generate Ruby protobufs too: